Last updated:

 Overview of social development

-Social development begins from birth with attachment to the caretaker (esp. in the form of mother-infant bonding during breastfeeding).
+Social development begins at birth with attachment to the caretaker, especially in the form of mother-infant bonding during breastfeeding.

-- What might abnormalities in social development be a sign of?
+- Abnormalities in social development might be a sign of:

 - Underlying emotional issues